SAP-docs/btp-cloud-platform/docs/10-concepts/enterprise-accounts-171511c.md

 ## Cancelling a SAP BTP Enterprise Account

 As a business user, you can cancel your contract via your account executive.
-As an individual user with a trial acoount, you can cancel your account in your [SAP for Me account](https://me.sap.com).
+As an individual user with a trial account, you can cancel your account in your [SAP for Me account](https://me.sap.com).
 You can also contact the SAP store via their "Contact Us" function.